 Blood clots in the legs or lungs

 Along with the risks above, bone cancer surgery can sometimes cause these problems:

 Pain.
 The pain will often be at the incision site.
 If you have had part or all of a limb amputated, you may have feelings that seem to come from the amputated limb.
 This is normal and expected.
 It is called phantom sensation.
 At first, it may be painful.
-Usually, the painful feeling fades over time.
-The sensation of the amputated limb remains, though.
+But usually, the painful feeling fades over time.

 Infection.
 Infections are uncommon after surgery, but they can occur.
-Often, they will happen 1 or 2 weeks after surgery.
-Tell your surgeon if you have increasing pain at your surgical site, a fever that doesn’t go away, or drainage from your incision more than 2 weeks after surgery.
+Often, they will happen one or two weeks after surgery.
+Tell your surgeon if you have increasing pain at your surgical site, a fever that doesn’t go away, or drainage from your incision more than two weeks after surgery.
 Also tell your surgeon if you have swelling and redness at the incision.

 Problems with wound healing.
 Sometimes radiation, chemotherapy, or both, can delay wound healing.
 The surgical incision may open.
 You may need special bandage changes.
 Or you may need plastic surgery with a muscle flap or skin graft to help close the wound.

 Constipation.
 You may have trouble having a bowel movement.
-This can be caused by using opioid painkillers, not moving much, or not eating much.
-If you have trouble having a bowel movement, tell your doctor so you can be treated.
+This can be caused by using medicines (called opioids) to treat pain.
+It can also be from not moving much, or not eating much.
+If you have trouble having a bowel movement, tell your healthcare provider so you can get treatment.

 Broken grafts or rods.
 If you have had limb-sparing surgery with a graft (bone transplant) or prosthesis (metal bone and joint), it can break or become loose.
 Breakage is rare during the first year after surgery.
-It occurs more often after 5 to 10 years.
+It occurs more often five to 10 years after surgery.
 It can sometimes be linked to lack of healing.

 Even with these possible problems, the benefits of removing a tumor usually outweigh the risks.